-Pursuant to section 135 of Companies Act, 2013 and the rules made thereunder every company having net worth of rupees five hundred crore or more, or turnover of rupees one thousand crore or more or a net profit of rupees five crore or more during any financial year is required to carry out CSR Activities.
+Pursuant to section 135 of Companies Act, 2013 and the rules made thereunder every company having a net worth of rupees five hundred crores or more, or turnover of rupees one thousand crores or more or a net profit of rupees five crores or more during any financial year is required to carry out CSR activities.

 Home First Finance Company India Private Limited (hereinafter referred to as ‘HomeFirst’) believes integrating its business model with the social welfare of people and society in which it operates.

 This Policy on Corporate Social Responsibility encompasses the company’s philosophy for giving back to the society as a corporate citizen and lays down the guidelines and mechanism for undertaking socially useful programs for the welfare and sustainable development of the community at large and is titled as “CSR Policy of HomeFirst”.